esensi/build/README.md

 1. _Make sure your project has a `package.json`._ If it doesn't, you can use `npm init` to help you make one.
 2. _Add `gulp` to your project's `package.json`._ Try `npm install --save gulp@v3.8.10`.
 3. _Add `esensi/build` to your `package.json`._ Try `npm install --save git+https://github.com/esensi/build.git@v0.4.0`.
+4. _Add `browserify-shim` to your `package.json`._ Try `npm install --save browserify-shim@v3.8.1`.
-4. _Add a Gulpfile.js to your project._ There's a sample Gulpfile.js called `Gulpfile-sample.js` included that you can use to get started.
+5. _Add a Gulpfile.js to your project._ There's a sample Gulpfile.js called `Gulpfile-sample.js` included that you can use to get started.
-5. _Provide a configuration file._ By default, the sample Gulpfile looks for the config file in `./app/assets/build.json`, this is the default location for Esensi projects.
+6. _Provide a configuration file._ By default, the sample Gulpfile looks for the config file in `./app/assets/build.json`, this is the default location for Esensi projects.
 If you need to change this, adjust your Gulpfile accordingly.
 We've included `build-sample.json` if you need to add a new config file for your project.

 ## Available Tasks